rpeng35/rpeng35/README.md

 -->

-I am currently a recent graduate from UBC : Bachelor's of Science (Mathematics/Data Science).
+I am a recent graduate from UBC : Bachelor's of Science (Mathematics/Data Science).